what does london street style look like this summer? | read | i-D

 What's your most treasured piece of clothing?

-My Hugo Boss hat, because it's the only thing that fit with my hair.
+My Hugo Boss hat, because it's the only thing that fits with my hair.

 Is there a film/album/photograph/artwork/book that changed your life?